0xnirmal/Sample-Progression-Discovery/README.md

 # Advanced Topics in Genomic Data Analysis- Mini Project 2 #

-## Running Instructions ##
+# Running Instructions #
 ```
 git clone https://github.com/nkrishn9/Sample-Progression-Discovery.git
 chmod -x run.sh
 source run.sh
 ```
 This code is intended to run on the JHU CS ugrad cluster.
-The figures 1, 1A, and 2 will be generated in the results directory.

-## Abstract ##
-In this project, we attempted to use GTEx data to predict the age of a patient given their cis-eQTL gene expression data.
-This was done on each of four tissue types-adipose subcutaneous, muscle skeletal, thyroid, whole blood.
-We used a simple model, ridge regression, trained on the top 1000 genes with the highest univariate correlation with our label, age.
-Cross-validation on the training data was used to tune the alpha hyperparameter (regularization constant), and was then used along with the beta coefficients to predict age in our testing set.
-Root mean squared error was reported across different training sizes and thyroid appears to be the optimal tissue for predicting age, across training size setups.
+Figures 1 and 2 were generated from the Jupyter notebook provided; however, the raw data used to generate them is printed when the py file is run.

+# Part II: Reproducibility #

 ## Process Description ##
 I recommend taking a peek at the age_prediction.ipynb to gain an understanding of the process, not the age_prediction.py because the notebook contains significant markdown comments.